FBI: Inmate is the deadliest serial killer in US history

 Cunningham’s body was found by a pair of hunters on the afternoon of Jan.
 18, 1975.
 She was bruised and nude from the waist down; her pantyhose and girdle bunched around her knees.
 Her purse and some of her jewelry were missing.
 Her body appeared to have been dragged into the woods and dumped behind a pine tree, authorities said at the time.

-Despite that evidence, detectives at the time attributed Cunningham’s death o natural causes within a day of the discovery.
+Despite that evidence, detectives at the time attributed Cunningham’s death to natural causes within a day of the discovery.
 The medical examiner’s investigative report lists the probable cause of death as “unknown.”

 Cunningham was a talented singer and pianist who grew up performing with her parents and her six younger siblings in a gospel group known as the Happy Home Jubilee Singers.